mryenagandula/Javascript_Pure_Vs_Impure_Functions/README.md

-# Javascript Pure Vs Impure Functions | Koseksi
+# Javascript Pure Vs Impure Functions |  Mr Yenagandula

 ## Pure Functions
 - Pure Functions are not dependent on other services or libraries